1997-2005 Buick Park Avenue

 Add an amplifier for better sound

 No matter what else you do to your audio system, to further improve the sound quality, consider installing a 4-channel amplifier for your speakers.
 That will let you get the best sound from your music and really fill up the Buick's spacious cabin.
 And if you install a new subwoofer, you'll also need to install an amplifier to power it as well.
-Talk to one of our advisors to get some ideas for how to economically and easily build your system.
+Learn more about adding amps to your system in our Car Amplifier Buying Guide.

 Your big Buick is a rather quiet vehicle to begin with, but as cars age, creaks and groans (not to mention wind noise) start to become more noticeable.
 Installing Dynamat in the front and rear doors can really help seal out noise and seal in sound.
 If you're installing a big subwoofer and you don't want your car's trunk to vibrate like an out-of-balance washing machine every time you crank the volume, you should line the trunklid, as well.